 Division for Constitutional Law

-The division is responsible for legislative matters relating in particular to the Swedish Constitution, the Elections Act, the Public Access to Information and Secrecy Act, the Administrative Procedure Act, the Data Protection Act and the Video Surveillance Act.
+The division is responsible for legislation relating to constitutional law and administrative law, as well as video surveillance.
+This includes the Constitution of Sweden, the Elections Act, the Public Access to Information and Secrecy Act, the Administrative Procedure Act, the Act containing supplementary provisions to the EU General Data Protection Regulation, and the Video Surveillance Act.

 Division for Migration Law

-The division is responsible for legislative matters relating to migration law, Swedish citizenship and certain border control issues.
-The division's responsibilities include the Aliens Act, the Reception of Asylum Seekers and Others Act, the Health and Medical Care for Asylum Seekers and Others Act, the Act on the right to pay and other remuneration for work performed by an alien who is not entitled to stay in Sweden, the Passenger Name Record Act, the Act on the transit of third-country nationals and the Swedish Citizenship Act.
+The division is responsible for legislation relating to migration law, Swedish citizenship and certain border control issues.
+This includes the Aliens Act, the Reception of Asylum Seekers and Others Act, the Health and Medical Care for Asylum Seekers and Others Act, the Act on the right to pay and other remuneration for work performed by an alien who is not entitled to stay in Sweden, the Passenger Name Record Act, the Act on the transit of third-country nationals and the Swedish Citizenship Act.

 Division for Migration and Asylum Policy